guenterrote/estimate-DAG/README.md

 The python programs
 estimating-DAG...py perform experiments for two types of examples: the permutation DAG and Klee-Minty cubes.
-The parameter n can be given on the command line.
+The size parameter n can be given on the command line.
 It is preferable to process these files with the pypy interpreter instead of the standard python interpreter, which may have a "MemoryError" on larger instances.